mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            :scale: 80
            :alt: Configuration of the thematic Layertree in the content.

-           Configuration of the thematic Layertree in the content.

 Now we have the Layersets integrated as thematic groups.
 By configuring the thematic layer, the Layertree appears now like this:

 .. figure:: ../../../figures/layertree/layertree_example_sidepane_en.png